-While $7 won’t break the bank, it’s a pretty penny for a treat for your furry friend.
-The foie gras infused dog biscuits from Bouchon Bakery in Columbus Circle are not intended for human consumption as they contain dog food, but your pampered pup with discerning taste will be sure to love them.
+While $7 won’t break the bank, it’s a pretty penny for a treat for your furry friend, though they come in a pack of 7.
+The foie-gras-infused dog biscuits from Bouchon Bakery in Columbus Circle are not intended for human consumption as they contain dog food, but your pampered pup with discerning taste will be sure to love them.

 $18 Cup of Coffee

 Extraction Lab in Sunset Park is the mystery location for America’s most expensive cup of coffee.
 The Ethiopian Arabica coffee beans are grown at extremely high altitudes in Panama and go for well over $100/lb.
 The coffee is ground to order, and then extracted through a $7,000 coffee siphon machine called the Steampunk, and served sans milk and sugar, of course.

 Delmonico's Restaurant is the financial district has been serving fine food and drink to the Wall Street crowd since 1827.
 One of their tastiest and most expensive dishes, however, cannot be found on the menu.
 To procure these secret delights, sit in the bar room and order the $100 Wall Street Grilled Cheese.
 Sandwiched between thick brioche is L'Etivaz and Scharfe Maxx cheeses, 18-hour slow roasted, aged maple bacon, cured in-house, fig mustard, caramelized onions, and the pièce de résistance, black truffle shavings.

 For an updated take on a steak and martini, opt for the Billionaire’s Flatbread ($150) made with Wagyu beef, Hudson Valley foie gras, lobster, mushrooms, black truffle shavings, mascarpone cheese and edible 24-carat gold-leaf shavings.
 Bull market, indeed.